 What is the issue?

-Static Var Compensators (SVCs) associated with offshore wind farms are located onshore and provide benefits to the wider electricity network rather than the offshore wind farm.
+Dynamic Reactive Compensation Equipment (DRCE)associated with offshore wind farms is located onshore and provides benefits to the wider electricity network rather than the offshore wind farm.

-Ocean Winds commissioned an external consultant, Blake Clough, to explore the purpose of Static Var Compensators (SVCs) in power systems, their treatment in Transmission Network Use of System (TNUoS) charges and whether this is consistent with relevant Connection and Use of System Code (CUSC) objectives.
+Ocean Winds commissioned an external consultant, Blake Clough, to explore the purpose of DRCE in power systems, their treatment in Transmission Network Use of System (TNUoS) charges and whether this is consistent with relevant Connection and Use of System Code (CUSC) objectives.

 The report found that there are discrepancies against the CUSC charging objectives and that a change to the existing regime would facilitate compliance with CUSC objective (b) of charges accurately reflecting the costs incurred by transmission licensees.

-The SVCs enable Offshore Transmission Owners (OFTO) to comply with their mandatory reactive compensation requirements to maintain 0.95 power factor lagging and 0.95 power factor leading at the Onshore Interface Point (Grid Code CC.6.3.2 (c)).
+DRCE enables Offshore Transmission Owners (OFTO) to comply with their mandatory reactive compensation requirements to maintain 0.95 power factor lagging and 0.95 power factor leading at the Onshore Interface Point (Grid Code CC.6.3.2 (c)).

-Despite this, the offshore wind farm developer installs the SVC and (i) provides upfront capital costs for the SVC before transferring to OFTO and (ii) covers the cost of SVCs via the offshore local circuit tariff for the lifetime of the project
+Despite this, the offshore wind farm developer installs the DRCE (i) provides upfront capital costs for it before transferring to OFTO and (ii) covers the cost of the DRCE via the offshore local circuit tariff for the lifetime of the project

 Why change?

-Currently, the costs of SVCs are borne entirely by the generator, despite the SVC being of benefit mainly to the Electricity System Operator (NGESO) rather than the wind farm itself, as evidenced in the study by Blake Clough Consulting (Annex 1).
-The current regulatory regime requires the developer to bear the cost of the SVC installed at the onshore substation.
+Currently, the costs of DRCE are borne entirely by the generator, despite the DRCE being of benefit mainly to the Electricity System Operator (NGESO) rather than the wind farm itself, as evidenced in the study by Blake Clough Consulting (Annex 1).
+The current regulatory regime requires the developer to bear the cost of the DRCE installed at the onshore substation.

-During the OFTO Transaction, the SVC is transferred to the OFTO owner via the Final Transfer Value (FTV), which is the basis for the Tender Revenue Stream (TRS).
-The TRS, including the cost of SVCs, is fed into the TNUoS offshore local circuit tariff paid by the generator for the lifetime of the asset.
-However, after the OFTO transfer, an offshore wind farm’s point of connection (POC) is offshore, and the SVC is not used for compliance at this POC.
+During the OFTO Transaction, the DRCE is transferred to the OFTO owner via the Final Transfer Value (FTV), which is the basis for the Tender Revenue Stream (TRS).
+The TRS, including the cost of the DRCE, is fed into the TNUoS offshore local circuit tariff paid by the generator for the lifetime of the asset.
+However, after the OFTO transfer, an offshore wind farm’s point of connection (POC) is offshore, and the DRCE is not used for compliance at this POC.

 The Offshore generator complies with its reactive compensation requirement to maintain zero reactive transfer at the Offshore Grid Entry Point.
 Generators typically using the reactive capability of the Wind Turbine Generators to compensate for the inductance of the inter-array cables and achieve zero reactive transfer at the offshore grid entry point.